Park home

 Maintaining your park home chassis

-The chassis maintenance service by Park Home Doctors includes underfloor insulation and levelling.
+Chassis maintenance services include underfloor insulation and levelling.
 A park home’s chassis is out of sight and largely out of mind — but it’s actually a most important part of the home’s structure simply because it underpins every other element.

 Early signs of damage to watch for include squeaky or uneven floors.
 More serious symptoms include floor movement and dampness leading to heat loss.
 The most severe cases could lead to the roof cracking or the park home floor subsiding.

-The Park Home Doctors team can carry out a detailed inspection of the chassis of your park home.
-The team can then provide a full service to restrengthen and condition the chassis, add support jacks where necessary and provide underfloor insulation, with a guarantee of the work for 15 years.
+A refurbishment team can carry out a detailed inspection of the chassis of your park home.
+The team can then provide a full service to restrengthen and condition the chassis, add support jacks where necessary and provide underfloor insulation, with a guarantee of the work for many years.

 Maintaining your park home insulation